Hiatal Hernia

 What are the types of hiatal hernia?

-- Type I (sliding hiatal hernia): A portion of the stomach slides in and out of the hiatus.
-This type is the most common and usually causes gastroesophageal reflux disease (GERD).
+- Type I (sliding hiatal hernia) happens when the stomach slides in and out of the hiatus.
+This type is the most common and may cause gastroesophageal reflux disease (GERD).
 GERD occurs when the esophageal sphincter does not close properly and causes acid reflux.
 The esophageal sphincter is the lower muscle of the esophagus.

-- Type II (paraesophageal hiatal hernia): Type II hiatal hernia forms when a part of the stomach squeezes through the hiatus and lies next to the esophagus.
+- Type II (paraesophageal hiatal hernia) develops when a part of the stomach squeezes through the hiatus and forms a bulge next to the esophagus.

-- Type III (combined): Type III hiatal hernia is a combination of a sliding and a paraesophageal hiatal hernia.
+- Type III (combined hiatal hernia) is a combination of a sliding and a paraesophageal hiatal hernia.

-- Type IV (complex paraesophageal hiatal hernia): The whole stomach, the small and large bowels, spleen, pancreas, or liver is pushed up into the chest.
+- Type IV (complex paraesophageal hiatal hernia) happens when 2 or more abdominal organs slide through the hiatus.
+The stomach, small and large bowels, spleen, pancreas, or liver may be pushed up into your chest.

 What are the signs and symptoms of a hiatal hernia?

 The most common symptom is heartburn.
-This usually occurs after meals and spreads to your neck, jaw, or shoulder.
+This may occur after meals and can spread to your neck, jaw, or shoulder.
 You may have no signs or symptoms, or you may have any of the following:

 - Abdominal pain, especially in the area just above your bellybutton